 R. Motions with Preferences.
 During any meeting of the town board certain motions will have preference.
 In order of preference the items to be given preference are:

 1. Motion to Adjourn.
 A motion to adjourn can be made at any time and has first precedence.
-This is a nondebatable motion.
+This is a non-debatable motion.

 2. Motion to Lay on Table.
 A motion to lay on the table may be made when the subject matter appropriate for tabling is to be debated or discussed.
-This motion is a nondebatable motion.
+This motion is a non-debatable motion.

 3. Motion to Call Previous Question.
 A motion to call the previous question may be made at any time after the debate or discussion commences related to any action item, business item motion, or question that is properly before the town board.
-This motion is a nondebatable motion.
+This motion is a non-debatable motion.
 This motion, if adopted, ends the debate and discussion at the meeting on the action item, business item, motion, or question.
 The motion, if adopted, brings the town board to a direct vote with the first vote on any amendments, if any, and then to the main action item, business item, motion, or question.

 4. Motion to Postpone to Date Certain.
 A motion to postpone to a certain date may be made at any time after the debate and discussion commences on an action item, business item, motion, or question that is properly before the town board.
 This motion is debatable.
 This motion, if adopted, ends the debate and discussion at the meeting on the action item, business item, motion, or question.
 This motion must establish a date and time certain when the debate and discussion before the town board will continue.
 The date and time established must be on a date and time for a regularly scheduled or special meeting of the town board.